akara/activator-squbs-orch-scala/docs/squbs training.md

        p.future
      }
    ```

+   **Note**: You may notice that we just use `ActorLookup` as is, without telling what to lookup for. `ActorLookup` tries to figure out by itself what you want, based on the request type provided in the `!` and the ones registered in `squbs-meta.conf`.
+There are other options of using ActorLookup, by request type, response type, by name, and combination of those.
+We just show the simple use cases

 5. Implement the orchestrate function and orchestration logic.
 The orchestrate function is the key orchestration logic and is usually placed above the request/response functions.